 C. Series Points

 - Competitors will get a match score on Practiscore for each match.
 Match scores will be converted to series points, based on the percentage of their match score as compared to the overall match winner.

 Series Points = Your Match Score/Match Winner’s Score x 100

 - The MARS schedule will be posted on the MARS website, Matches/COF.

 E. Series Champion

-- To qualify for Series Champion, competitors must shoot matches at four (4) of the six (6) participating clubs.
+- To qualify for Series Champion, competitors must shoot matches at three (3) of the five (5) participating clubs

 - To become Series Champion, series points earned from the shooter’s top three (3) matches will be combined with series points earned at the finale.
 The most series points wins.